3mcd/javelin/docs-src/content/ecs/_index.md

 ### Entities

-In most ECS implementations (including Javelin) entities are integers that reference a unique array of components.
-An entity typically represents a game object (like a player, vehicle, or weapon) that could be made up of many components, but sometimes may only reference a single component with the purpose of holding global state.
+In most ECS (including Javelin) entities are integers that reference a unique array of components.
+An entity typically represents a game object (like a player, vehicle, or weapon) that could be made up of many components.
 Entities do not store any data of their own, and are fully defined by their component makeup.

 ### Systems